vintlang/vintlang/repl/docs/en/function.md

-# Functions in Nuru
+# Functions in vint

-Functions are a fundamental part of Nuru programming, allowing you to define reusable blocks of code.
-This page covers the syntax and usage of functions in Nuru, including parameters, default parameters, return statements, recursion, and closures.
+Functions are a fundamental part of vint programming, allowing you to define reusable blocks of code.
+This page covers the syntax and usage of functions in vint, including parameters, default parameters, return statements, recursion, and closures.

 ## Basic Syntax